6 Tips to Incorporate Organic Modern Decor Style in Your Home on a Budget

 modern living room

-The modern decor style is sleek, clean and crisp — complete with bold lines, unique materials and clean surfaces.
+The organic modern decor style is sleek, clean and crisp — complete with bold lines, natural materials and clean surfaces.
 While modernism can take a bit of discipline and planning to execute, it’s often not as difficult or expensive as it may seem at first glance.
 Mostly, this kind of decor is about keeping your space clean, bright and simple.

-While certain modern traits can break the bank — think giant windows and sharp staircases — so much of the modern decor style comes down to careful selection.
+While certain modern traits can break the bank — think giant windows and sharp staircases — so much of the organic modern decor style comes down to careful selection.
 Often, modern design comes more from what you leave out than what you pack in.
 If you’re looking to modernize your space, there are plenty of ways to get started DIY-style.

 1. Do a Deep-Clean